-Colorado Mountain College’s trustee from District 1, Charles Cunniffe AIA, is the principal of Charles Cunniffe Architects, and has worked as an architect in Aspen since 1979.
+Colorado Mountain College’s trustee from District 1, Charles Cunniffe, FAIA, is the principal of Charles Cunniffe Architects.
+He has worked as an architect in Aspen since 1979.

-Cunniffe is the trustee from District 1, which covers most of Pitkin County, plus a small area within Eagle County.
+On the CMC Board of Trustees, Cunniffe represents most of Pitkin County, plus a small area within Eagle County.
 District 1 is formally described as Pitkin County, not including the Roaring Fork School District Re-1 Director District B, plus the area within the boundaries of Re-1 Director District A.